 The blends and spice mixes made at Herbie’s Spices contain no fillers, starches, MSG, free-flow agents or additives of any kind, so you know they will be rich in flavour and quality.
 Using his vast knowledge and experience for your benefit, Herbie has the widest possible range of top quality dried herbs, spices and blends to meet your every need.

 Herbie’s also publishes a newsletter every few months, full of handy information about all things spicy.
-You can can subscribe to it and it is also available here on the website.
+You can subscribe to it and Newsletters are also available here on the website.

 You’ll also find spice-related books, and lots of easy to use spice kits to buy for yourself or for a gift.

 Herbie has long been the nickname of Ian Hemphill, one of Australia’s foremost culinary herb and spice experts.

 Herbie spent his childhood surrounded by herbs and spices, when his parents, John and Rosemary Hemphill, were pioneering the herb and spice scene in the 1950s.

 Forty Five years of working in the industry, including face-to-face lectures to groups from the general public, industrial brokering, manufacturing and marketing, has made Herbie a well-respected and popular figure amongst his peers, in Australia and overseas.
 He now enjoys sharing his extensive experience and knowledge with his customers at Herbie’s Spices.